Mine action specialist

 palm of this Afghan deminer's hand was saved simply in order

-to avoid making him a social leper.
+to avoid making him a potential thief, so a social leper.

 second most common severely disabling injury in demining is

 matter how small the device, if a deminer detonates it without

 eye protection, there is a very high chance of eye loss.